nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

 -- **shared dependencies** refer to the libraries, frameworks, or modules that are required by multiple federated modules to function properly.
-By sharing these dependencies, modules can avoid duplication and ensure consistency and compatibility;
+By sharing these dependencies, modules can avoid duplication and ensure consistency and compatibility.

--- shared dependencies typically include runtime libraries, such as **React** or **Angular**, along with any additional utility libraries or common components that are needed by the federated modules.
+-- Shared dependencies typically include runtime libraries, such as **React** or **Angular**, along with any additional utility libraries or common components that are needed by the federated modules.
 They are typically declared and managed in a shared configuration file, allowing modules to access and utilize them seamlessly.

 </div>

 Please follow the guidelines from Zack Jackson (inventor & co-creator of module federation):

--- sharing should be done with care - since shared modules cannot be tree-shaken;
+-- Sharing should be done with care - since shared modules cannot be tree-shaken.

--- if you need a singleton (like things that depend on React context), then it must be shared;
+-- If you need a singleton (like things that depend on React context), then it must be shared.

--- sharing all dependencies can lead to larger bundles so its best to consider case by case.
+-- Sharing all dependencies can lead to larger bundles so its best to consider case by case.

 ---

 ## Shared dependencies: Shared API

--- **shared (object | [string])**: an object or an array containing a list of dependency names that can be shared across the federated modules;
+-- **shared (object | [string])**: an object or an array containing a list of dependency names that can be shared across the federated modules.

--- **eager (boolean)**: specifies whether the dependency will be eagerly loaded and provided to other federated modules as soon as the host app starts (otherwise will be loaded lazily when first requested by the federated app);
+-- **eager (boolean)**: specifies whether the dependency will be eagerly loaded and provided to other federated modules as soon as the host app starts (otherwise will be loaded lazily when first requested by the federated app).

--- **singleton (boolean)**: whether the dependency will be considered a singleton, which means that only a single instance of it is supposed to be shared across all the federated modules;
+-- **singleton (boolean)**: whether the dependency will be considered a singleton, which means that only a single instance of it is supposed to be shared across all the federated modules.

 -- **requiredVersion (string)**: specifies the required version of the dependency, which makes any incompatible version loaded separately (not shared); note that if the `singleton` property is set to `true`, setting `requiredVersion` will raise a warning in case of a conflict.